LeishMarrero/Surfs_Up/README.md

 ![Decprecipitation](Decprecipitation.png)

 ## Summary
 Per the temperature analysis, the weather is comparable year-round.
 When analyzing the precipitation in June and December, the MAX precipitation ranges from 4 to 6 inches of rain.
-The average precipitation ranges from 0.13 inches to 0.21 inches.
+The average precipitation ranges from 0.13 to 0.21 inches.
 According to these results, the Surf and Shake shop business is sustainable year-round.